IsenGrim613/dbsetup-junit5-annotations/README.md

 not preserve declaration order of fields thus we cannot use declared order as our implicit order (how nice would it be if we could do so).

 There are 2 ways to declare the order of the operation.

-Requirements:

 1. Explicitly by setting the `order` variable
     * Eg. `@DbSetupOperation(order = 0) Operation myOperation`